jandrogv/fraud-detection-autoencoders/docs/decisiones/publication-brief.md

 ## Purpose

-Prepare the existing repository to become a recruiter-facing public portfolio project. repository that demonstrates an end-to-end fraud-anomaly-detection workflow without exposing private data, personal information, internal configuration, or unverified claims.
+Prepare this existing repository for a later public release as a recruiter-facing Master's-project portfolio.
+The release will present the existing final notebook, original dissertation, and selected historical outputs; it will not recreate the implementation or rerun the project.

 ## Public audience

-The public repository is intended for technical recruiters, hiring managers, and practitioners interested in machine learning, anomaly detection, and reproducible data workflows.
+Technical recruiters, hiring managers, and practitioners reviewing applied machine-learning work in anomaly detection, deep learning, and data analysis.

-## Public proposition
+## Professional proposition

-The portfolio version will explain and recreate the project workflow:
+The repository documents an end-to-end fraud-anomaly-detection project:

-- exploratory analysis of an imbalanced transaction dataset;
+- exploratory analysis of highly imbalanced transaction data;
-- preprocessing and train/validation/test partitioning;
+- documented preprocessing and partitioning;
-- PCA as a baseline;
-- conventional autoencoder and variational autoencoder experiments;
+- a PCA baseline, conventional autoencoder, and variational autoencoder;
-- reconstruction-MSE anomaly scoring and percentile-based thresholding; and
+- reconstruction-MSE anomaly scoring with percentile-based thresholding; and
-- evaluation through ROC-AUC, precision, recall, specificity, and visual analysis.
+- evaluation with ROC-AUC, precision, recall, specificity, confusion matrices, reconstruction-error analysis, and visual outputs.

-Reported results must remain traceable to `Trabajo Final de Master.pdf` and `Trabajo_Final.ipynb` until they are reproduced by the approved public workflow.
+Historical values must be labelled **results reported in the original project** and cited to `Trabajo Final de Master.pdf` and/or `Trabajo_Final.ipynb`.
+They must not be presented as newly reproduced results.

-## Publication constraints
+## Publication strategy

-- The private repository remains the source of truth.
-- The complete dataset is not approved for redistribution.
-- The public repository must have a separate Git history.
-- Public documentation and new code must be in English.
+- This existing repository will be cleaned and later made public.
+- No separate public repository, code reimplementation, refactor, translation, model run, or synthetic-data workflow is planned.
+- `Trabajo_Final.ipynb` is the primary implementation record.
+- `Pruebas autoencoder 0.ipynb` is an earlier experimental record and is not a recruiter-facing default.
+Its final visibility is `NEEDS OWNER CONFIRMATION`.
-- The original Spanish dissertation remains a private reference; an English executive summary will be created instead.
+- The Spanish dissertation may be published after a privacy review.
-- Any public metric must cite a reproducible source and preserve its limitations, especially the false-positive trade-off.
+- Public-facing documentation will be written in English.

+## Reporting controls

+- Keep normal-only and SMOTE-balanced experiments explicitly separate.
+- Preserve the reported low-precision/false-positive limitation alongside recall, specificity, and AUC.
+- Preserve the unresolved PCA discrepancy: the dissertation reports a normal-only test AUC of 0.48, while the notebook narrative reports 0.52.
+  Do not select one as definitive without owner review.

 ## Release gate

-The owner must approve the data-access wording, final public file list, personal-attribution policy, metric narrative, and repository licence before the public repository is created or made visible.
+Before visibility changes, the owner must approve the final visible file list, dissertation privacy review, data and personal-information review, model-binary decision, historical metric wording, repository licence, and security/Git history review.
+Each unresolved item is `NEEDS OWNER CONFIRMATION`.